 Factions: The Iron Tower, The Skarzani Consortium, The Visionarium

-Religions: Ashabels, Church of Hathala, Disciples of Annihilation, The Eleventh Church, Hearth and Home, Oonism, The Seed, The Stormwind Faith, The Temple of Teeth, Tenders of the Forge, Zatikhism
+Religions: Shabels, Church of Hathala, Disciples of Annihilation, The Eleventh Church, Hearth and Home, Oonism, The Seed, The Stormwind Faith, The Temple of Teeth, Tenders of the Forge, Zatikhism

 A language skill's die size primarily represents a character's level of fluency in that language, as explained below.
 However, rolls can occasionally be made using a character's language skill, such as when deciphering ancient texts or attempting to understand an unfamiliar dialect.